This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Importance of Proper Feeding Techniques

-Always handle prey with tongs to avoid confusion between fingers and food.
+- Handle prey with tongs to avoid your python mistaking fingers for food.

 How Often to Feed Baby Ball Pythons